St. helena HISTORY AND 75th anniversary celebration

 The new parish's very first Mass took place on June 9, 1940.
 Mass was celebrated by the newly appointed pastor Msgr.
 Arthur J. Scanlan, S.T.D. in the Loeffler building, and about 1,000 parishioners attended it.
 It is said that Msgr.
 Scanlan had arranged the taproom mirrors so people could see the altar no matter where they sat.
 Msgr.
 Scanlan had been appointed the president of St. Joseph's Seminary in 1930, having previously served 20 years on the Seminary faculty.

 The old tavern and dance hall that had been the temporary parish church soon served as the school.
+Sisters of the Order of St. Dominic with their motherhouse in Sparkill, NY arrived to take care of the school.
 St. Helena Elementary School officially began on September 11, 1940, at Loeffler’s Tavern, and in September 1941 the new school building was finished and could accommodate 600 children in grades 1-8.

 The Church of Saint Helena was dedicated on The Feast of the Finding of the Holy Cross by St. Helena on Sunday, May 3, 1942, by Archbishop Spellman.
 At that time, Msgr.
 Scanlan was the founding pastor, and there were five assistants.